patupar/sofia-lez-counterfactual/docs/research_log.md

 Pairs meeting 70%: 90 / 423
 ```

 The 60% threshold came about as a comprise between temporal completeness and sensor retention.
 Seeing that still 145/423 passed the 60% threshold, it will not be relaxed.
-A sensor-location pair will be included in the stable panel when it meets this threshold across both the aggregate pre-intervention period and post-intervention period.
+A sensor-location pair will be included in the stable panel when it meets this threshold across both the aggregate pre-intervention period and both post-intervention periods.

+From here, final panel selection will be performed by script/05_select_stable_panel.py

-**Output 05/** [07.09.2026]
+**Output script/05_select_stable_panel** [07.09.2026]
 ```text
 Candidate sensor-location pairs: 423
 Pairs passing aggregate 2018–2024 completeness: 145